Downes/gRSShopper/README.md

 Cron: cron starts automatically and runs in the gRSShopper container. if it ever stops (it shouldn't) you can enter the container and start it manually:

 ```
-docker exec -e TERM=xterm -i -t gr1 bash
+docker exec -e TERM=xterm -i -t grsshopper_grsshopper_1 bash
 cron
 crontab /etc/cron.d/cronfile
 exit
 ```

 The first command opens a terminal in the container.
 Then 'cron' starts cron, and the crontab loads instructions into the cron table.
 Exit closes the terminal in the container.
-Sorry this doesn't work automatically.
+Sorry if this doesn't work automatically.

 Credits